Portsmouth F.C.: Red socks memorial

-Portsmouth had predominantly worn black socks since their first match in 1899 up until the end of the post-World War II 1946–47 FA Cup season – in which the Football League had not yet resumed.
+Portsmouth had predominantly worn black socks since their first match in 1899.
 During the Second World War and post-war periods, the British Army's Field Marshal Sir Bernard 'Monty' Montgomery had been based at Southwick House, 5 miles to the north of Portsmouth.
-Montgomery regularly attended war-time League South matches at Fratton Park, becoming the honorary President of Portsmouth Football Club.
+Montgomery regularly attended Pompey matches at Fratton Park, becoming the honorary President of Portsmouth Football Club.
 Following the suggestion by Montgomery, red socks were introduced by the club as a memorial to soldiers lost in wartime as red is the traditional colour of the British Army and also the colour of the Remembrance poppy.

-With the resumption of a full professional Football League season in England in 1947–48, Portsmouth changed their socks from the usual black to red at Christmas time in 1947.
 This also gave the Portsmouth team a patriotic blue, white and red appearance similar to the United Kingdom's red white and blue Union Flag.

-The new red socks also coincided with Portsmouth's most successful period, as the club won two consecutive top-tier division (now 'Premier League') title honours in 1948–49 and 1949–50, so the red socks were retained for good luck.
+The new red socks also coincided with Portsmouth's most successful period, so the red socks were retained for good luck.

 Away colours

 The most frequent away colours used by Portsmouth have been white shirts with royal or navy blue shorts and either blue or white socks.